B2B Marketing Insights by Ironpaper

 Conversion marketing

 A user may engage with a B2B company multiple times before converting.
-B2B companies benefit from being able to track all the touchpoints a client experiences before converting.
-It is a mistake to only attribute the conversion to the last touch point.
+B2B companies benefit from tracking all the touchpoints a client experiences before converting.
+Attributing the conversion only to the last touch point is a mistake.
 Examples of techniques that play a large role in B2B conversion marketing:

 • Email nurturing ( offers, information for sale, etc)